 Japanese Shiba Inu

-The Shiba Inu, as it is known, originates from Japan and was used as a hunting dog to flush out small game for the hunters.
-During the Second World War, it was nearly wiped out due to an outbreak of distemper.
-A few years after the War ended, Shiba were found living in the countryside and a breeding programme began.
-The breed was registered with the Japanese Kennel Club in the late 1940's.
+Usually simply called the Shiba Inu, this dog has its origins in Japan where it was used as a hunting dog to flush out small game for hunters.
+They nearly faced extinction during the Second World War due to an outbreak of distemper.
+A few years after the war, Shiba Inu were found living in the countryside and a breeding program was started.
+The breed was registered with the Japanese Kennel Club in the late 1940’s.

-The word 'shiba' means brushwood in Japanese and it is believed that the dogs' coat resembled the autumn brushwood.
-They are a very popular breed in Japan and are becoming more so in the USA.
-It is the smallest of the Japanese Spitzes.
+In Japanese the word “shiba” means brushwood as the dog’s coat resembles the autumn brushwood.
+They are very popular in Japan and also have been gaining popularity in the USA.
+They are the smallest of all the Japanese Spitzes.

-Rather than stubborn, Shiba Inus are seen as 'free thinkers' and can be funny about sharing food, territory and toys.
-Teaching them by taking food and toys away at a young age will prevent aggressive behaviour later in life and reinforce that you are in charge.
-It is best to put toys away when children are around to stop any issues.
+Rather than stubborn, Shiba Inus are seen as “free thinkers” and can be funny about sharing food, territory and toys.
+Teaching them by taking away food and toys at a young age will curb this problem.
+It is best to hide away any toys when children are around to prevent any problems.

-Training can take a while, due to their nature.
-They are intelligent and can learn, but at their own pace.
-Trying to get them to think something is their own idea usually works and food can be a great motivator, but ultimately, patience is needed.
-They bond quickly with their owner and can be very playful, so using games to train them often works well.
-However, without a firm consistent owner, they will try and take over.
-A few minutes training a day, built in to a walk will reinforce their position and make for a well rounded dog.
-Shibas need this approach to training and it should continue throughout the dog's life.
+Training these dogs can take a while, this is due to their nature.
+They are intelligent and will learn, just at their own pace.
+Patience will be needed.
+They quickly form a close bond with their owners and are very playful, so using games to train them is very effective.
+They still need to be shown who’s boss or they’ll try and take the role for themselves.
+A few minutes of training each day during a walk will reinforce their position and make a well rounded dog.
+This form of training should continue throughout their entire lives.

 The Shiba is a very clean breed and generally avoids getting too dirty.
-They need regular brushing to remove dead hair, but bathing is not usually needed; plus it removes the natural water proofing of the coat.
-When moulting they lose an awful lot of fur.
+They need regular brushing to remove dead hair, but bathing is not usually needed; plus it removes the natural waterproofing of the coat.
+When moulting they lose a lot of fur.

 As a breed, they can be prone to Canine Hip Dysplasia and Patellar Luxation.

-Health problems that may affect Shiba Inus include canine hip dysplasia (CHD), luxating patella (dislocation of the kneecap), elbow dysplasia, Legg Calvé Perthes disease (deformation of the femoral head which can cause lameness and joint swelling), cataracts, progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness), allergies and heart disease.
+Shiba Inus may be prone to canine hip dysplasia (CHD), luxating patella (dislocation of the kneecap), elbow dysplasia, Legg Calvé Perthes disease (deformation of the femoral head which can cause lameness and joint swelling), cataracts, progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness), allergies, and heart disease.